liztaiwrites/github.com-liztaiwrites-workwebsite/src/contents/moc-astro-project.md

   - projects
   - astro

-description: In which I, a non-developer, document my project to build a static website using Astro.
+description: In which I, a non-developer, attempts to build a static website using Astro.
 ---

 Can a non-developer build a static website?
 Some people enthusiastically say yes, but I have a feeling developers overestimate our abilities.
 Here's my journey to building a static website using the Astro framework.